midstar/pycstruct/doc/source/overview.rst

 The pycstruct library solves this problem by allowing the user to define the memory layout of an "object".
-Once the memory layout has been defined data can serialized or deserialized into/from simple python dictionaries.
+Once the memory layout has been defined data can serialized or deserialized into/from simple python dictionaries or specific instance objects.

 Why and when does the memory layout matter?
 -------------------------------------------